millerchip/lovable/README.md

 # lovable
-For experimentation with lovable.dev... but actually it looks like lovable created a project itself.
+For experimentation with lovable.dev... but actually it looks like lovable created a repository itself.